etherlinkcom/docs/docs/building-on-etherlink/bridging-wrapped-assets.md

 1. Select the source and target networks.
 1. Select the token to transfer.
 1. Specify the amount of tokens to transfer.
-1. (Optional) At the bottom of the page, specify the transaction fee and slippage tolerance.
+1. Optional: At the bottom of the page, specify the transaction fee and slippage tolerance.
+1. Optional: In the **Gas on destination** field, specify the amount of additional XTZ to buy on the destination network for use later.
 1. To execute the transfer transaction, click **Transfer**.

 The transaction can take up to 5 minutes depending on the networks.